 Can you net a Harvester peach tree?

 Yes, netting your peach tree can keep out unwanted animals like squirrels and birds.
-Wait until the fruit starts appearing in its green form and cover the tree canopy with a lightweight netting material with holes that are 1/4–1/2 inch wide to allow sunlight to reach the plant.
+Wait until the fruit starts appearing in its green form.
+Then, cover the tree canopy with a lightweight netting material with 1/4–1/2-inch-wide holes to allow sunlight to reach the plant.

 What are chilling hours for peach trees?

-Chilling hours are the number of hours a tree needs between 32 and 45 degrees Fahrenheit while it’s dormant in the fall and winter.
-If the chilling hour requirement isn’t met, the blossoms may not open when spring comes, affecting how much fruit is produced.
+Chilling hours are the total number of hours a tree needs to spend in cooler temperatures, ideally between 32 and 45 degrees Fahrenheit while it’s dormant in the fall and winter.
+If you don’t meet the tree’s chilling hour requirement, its blossoms may not open when spring comes, affecting how much fruit it produces.
 The Harvester peach tree requires 750 chilling hours.

 How much does a peach tree cost?

 Peach trees vary in cost depending on their size and resistance to diseases.
-You can buy a Harvester peach tree for $130 to $200.
+You can buy a Harvester peach tree for $130–$200.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.